ddqwd/EnglishSentence/sentences.md

 ## In contexts where word splitting is performed, this expands each positional parameter to a separate word;
 ## The go.mod file is line-oriented
 ## Type declarations come in two forms: alias declarations and type definitions.
+## An identifier may be exported to permit access to it from another package.